 The Board's Special Fund is maintained through the auction sale of unclaimed property, the proceeds of which are deposited into the Fund.
 Section 132(2) of the Police Services Act states "the chief of police may cause the property to be sold, and the board may use the proceeds for any purpose that it considers in the public interest."
-The Board uses its Fund to support local community intiatives that support Toronto Police Service, awards for performance, etc.), subject to funds being available.
+The Board uses its Fund to support local community intiatives that support Toronto Police Service police and community relations and employee recognition programs (long service, awards for performance, etc.), subject to funds being available.
 The Board has the sole legislated authority to expend the contents of the Fund.